stas00/ipyexperiments/README.md

    ```python
    consumed, reclaimed, available = exp1.get_stats()
    ```
    3 dictionaries are returned.
 This way is used so that in the future new entries could be added w/o breaking the API.
+The memory stats are in bytes.

    ```python
    print(consumed, reclaimed, available)